lucashill1717/hashr/README.md

 To import hashr as a package, add ```from hashr import [function]``` to the top of your Python file.
 The available functions are as follows:
- - hashr
+ - hashr: main hashing algorithm, turns any string into a string hash
- - saltr
+ - saltr: generates a seven digit salt, either numerical or alphabetical
- - number_to_letters
+ - number_to_letters: converts a number to letters based on each digit